yasserglez/programming-problems/README.md

 * C++ (`.cc`, `.cpp`)
 * Java (`.java`)
 * Scala (`.scala`)

-Each program is contained in a single file, and its expected output is in a file named the same as the program but with the `.out` extension.
+* SQL (`.sql`)

-Also, if a file with the `.in` extension exists, its content is passed as the standard input when running the program.
+Each program is contained in a single file, and their expected output is given in a file named the same as the program but with the `.out` extension.
+Also, if a file with the `.in` extension exists, its content is passed as the standard input when running the program (in the case of SQL scripts, the `.in` file is used to initialize a SQLite database).

 Author
 ------